philc/book-notes/relationships/arguments - alain de botton.md

 ## The interminable argument

 * "I feel you don't respect my intelligence."
 * From this springs sensitivity to differences in judgment.

 ## The domestic argument

+* E.g. an argument about laundry, some chore.
 * "When conflict does occur, it is handled impatiently, with a certainty that it shouldn't be occurring and a determination to end it as soon as possible.
 Unconvinced of the legitimacy of our domestic disagreements, we end up bullying and nagging on the one side, and shirking and waving away complaints on the other."
-* "We refuse to take our complaints seriously, and so our arguments end up scrappy, lazy and oblique."
 * "We can come to see the domestic sphere for what it really is: a superficially trivial arena in which we meet, in disguised form, the most important themes of psychology -- the tension between the longing for freedom and the fear of entrapment, the horror of constraint and the desire for